How to Run YugabyteDB in Docker and Docker Compose

 docker.io/yugabytedb/yugabyte:2.18.0.1-b4

-Once we have the docker image downloaded, we can create a new container using the following docker run command:
+Once the image is downloaded, create a new container using the following docker run command:

 1